MoralisWeb3/MoralisDocumentation/moralis-server/connect-the-sdk/connect-using-node.md

 ### Authentication Demo

-Create a file named `auth.ts` in your `src` folder and add the following code:
+Create a folder named src, create a file named `auth.ts` in your `src` folder and add the following code:

 ```javascript
 import Moralis from "moralis/node";